sun-protocol/TronStudio/README.md

 `hardhat --network <networkName> deploy [options and flags]`

-This is a new task that the `TronStudio` adds.
+This is a new task that the `SunStudio` adds.
 As the name suggests it deploys contracts.
 To be exact it will look for files in the folder `deploy` or whatever was configured in `paths.deploy`, see [paths config](#extra-paths-config)

 It will scan for files in alphabetical order and execute them in turn.